RasaHQ/rasa/docs/nlu/components.rst

 ~~~~~~~~~~~~~~~

 :Short:
-    Creates a vector representation of user message and response (if specified) using the spaCy featurizer.
+    Creates a vector representation of user message and response (if specified) using the MITIE featurizer.
 :Outputs: ``dense_features`` for texts and responses
 :Requires: :ref:`MitieNLP`
 :Type: Dense featurizer